Skip to content

 Crows in the Pacific Northwest look and behave fairly similarly in big cities like Portland, Vancouver, and Seattle.
 However, there are several species of crows in North America, meaning crows in Tennessee will act and sound a little different than your resident cawer.

-The crowd native to the Pacific Northwest, the northwestern crow, lives west of the Rockies, extending south to places as far as Los Angeles.
+The crow native to the Pacific Northwest, the northwestern crow, lives west of the Rockies, extending south to places as far as Los Angeles.
 Other species include the American Crow and the fish crow.

 Marzluff says crows have stronger populations in the Pacific Northwest and their relationship with people dates back through history.
 Indigenous peoples had a close relationship with corvids, recognizing their keen intelligence for thousands of years.